kubevela/kubevela.github.io/docs/case-studies/gitops.md

 title:  GitOps with KubeVela
 ---

 GitOps is a continuous delivery method that allows developers to automatically deploy applications by changing code in a Git repository.
+KubeVela can support GitOps as an application delivery system.
 In this section, you will learn how to use KubeVela for GitOps deployment.

 ## Preparation

-First, prepare a Git Repository with `Application` files that need to be applied, please refer to [KubeVela-GitOps-Demo](https://github.com/FogDong/KubeVela-GitOps-Demo):
+First, prepare a Git Repository with `Application` files, some source code and a Dockerfile.

+The code is very simple, starting a service and displaying the version in the code.
+In `Application`, we'll start a `webservice` for the code and add an `Ingress` trait to access.

 ```yaml
 apiVersion: core.oam.dev/v1beta1